Younes-ch/library-management-system/README.md

 # Library Management System API

 This is a RESTful API for managing a library of books.
-It allows you to add, update, delete and read books from a fake dataset of books.
+It allows you to add, update, delete and read books from a database of books.
 Each book is modeled with a title, author, genre, publishing year, pages, and chapters.

 The API can be accessed through HTTP requests and returns JSON responses.
 You can use tools like Postman or cURL to interact with the API.